 Dr. Weiner’s research focuses on identifying and preventing contextual errors in clinical decision making and care planning.
 He has developed strategies for identifying contextual errors, measuring their impact on health outcomes and costs, and on preventing them.
 His research extensively employs unannounced standardized patients, patients who audio record their visits, and clinical decision support tools enhanced with contextual information in the electronic medical record.
-He currently leads studies funded by the Department of Veterans Affairs, the Agency for Healthcare Research & Quality, and the Robert Wood Johnson Foundation.
+He has led studies funded by the Department of Veterans Affairs, the Agency for Healthcare Research & Quality, and the Robert Wood Johnson Foundation.
 Dr. Weiner is the University of Illinois at Chicago 2013 Distinguished Researcher of the Year in the Clinical Sciences.
 His recent book Listening for What Matters: Avoiding Contextual Errors in Health Care (Oxford University Press) received the 2017 American Publishers Award for Professional & Scholarly Excellence (PROSE) in the life sciences from the American Association of Publishers.
-Information about his book, publications and a blog are at contextualizingcare.org.
+He also co-hosts the podcast, On Becoming a Healer.
+Information about his book, publications, podcast and a blog are at contextualizingcare.org.

 His research has been translated into practice in a variety of settings, including a national initiative he leads to improve care and services to homeless veterans in over 30 cities.